calimero-archive/docs/docs/tutorial/bridging-ft-token.md

 <img width="1425" alt="transactions2" src="https://github.com/calimero-is-near/docs/assets/39309699/e7131a08-2c9e-4fe6-b0ff-9a3623543028"/>

-## Conclusion
+## Recap

-Bridging between the NEAR and Calimero networks allows for seamless interoperability and token transfers.
-In this tutorial, we bridged fungible tokens from the NEAR Testnet to the Calimero Shard and back.
-If you want to learn more about bridging, check out our [Docs](https://docs.calimero.io/)
+By following the steps above, you have successfully transferred wrap fungible tokens from NEAR Testnet to the Calimero shard.
+The tokens were locked in the source `ft_connector` contract, and the bridge service and relayer verified the locking on NEAR Testnet.
+As a result, wrapped tokens (`wNEAR`) were minted on Calimero.
+To withdraw tokens back to NEAR Testnet, you can call the `withdraw` method on the bridged token contract on Calimero, which will burn the requested amount of tokens.
+The bridge service verifies the burn event and releases the tokens back on NEAR Testnet.